toneflix/vue-component-pack/packages/vue-place-selector/README.md

 ## Get API Key

-This package depends on the `Toneflix Places API` for it's data set, the `Toneflix Places API` requires an API key for use on production, the get you api keys, head to `https://naija-places.toneflix.com.ng`:
+This package depends on the [Toneflix Places API](https://naija-places.toneflix.com.ng) for it's data set, the `Toneflix Places API` requires an API key for use on production, to get your own api keys, head to https://naija-places.toneflix.com.ng:

 1. Click on `Portal`.
 2. Login if required.